 Nevada is "The 26th best small town in America", according to the sign by the white dome.
 (This is from some survey, but I am unaware of which one.)
 An LGS now points to Nevada Central Elementary School.

 This intersection used to be the end of 30's four-lane - it went to two between the intersection and the bridge - but in 1998 the four-lane section was extended to US 65.
-Now if they'd only get the Colo-to-330 stretch completed.
+It took about 15 years to close the gap to Marshalltown.

 Last seen: 2003